UTAlfred/meng-li-personal/content/authors/admin/_index.md

 organizations:
 # - name: Meta On-Device AI Research
 #   url: https://www.meta.com/
-- name: Co-affliated with Institute for Artificial Intelligence and School of Integrated Circuits, Peking University
+- name: Institute for Artificial Intelligence, Peking University
   url: https://www.ai.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a tenure-track assistant professor jointly affiliated with Institute for Artificial Intelligence and School of Integrated Circuits in Peking University.
-My research interests focus on efficient and secure multi-modality AI acceleration algorithms and hardwares.
+bio: I am currently a tenure-track assistant professor with the Institute for Artificial Intelligence in Peking University.
+My research interests focus on efficient multi-modality AI acceleration algorithms and hardwares.

 # Interests to show in About widget
 interests:
-- Efficient and Secure Artificial Intelligence
+- Efficient Multi-Modality Artificial Intelligence
 - Algorithm/Hardware Co-Design/Co-Optimization

 # Education to show in About widget